Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Lions stats and trends

-- Detroit has three wins against the spread in six games this season.
+- In Detroit's six games this year, it has three wins against the spread.

-- The Lions have yet to cover the spread this season when underdogs by 10.5 points or more.
+- The Lions have been underdogs by 10.5 points or more one time this year and have not covered the spread once.

-- Detroit's games this season have hit the over on two of six set point totals (33.3%).
+- Detroit's games this year have gone over the total in two out of six opportunities (33.3%).

-- The Lions have turned the ball over eight times, two fewer times than the Rams have forced turnovers (10).
+- This season the Lions have eight turnovers, two fewer than the Rams have takeaways (10).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 2-1 overall, at home this year.
+- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this season.

-- In three home games this year, Los Angeles has hit the over every time.
+- Los Angeles has hit the over in all three home games this season.

-- Detroit is 0-3 overall, with only one win against the spread, away from home.
+- Detroit is 0-3 overall, with just one win against the spread, away from home.

-- Detroit has hit the over once in three road games this season.
+- This season, in three road games, Detroit has gone over the total once.

 Powered by Data Skrive.